sodafoundation/documentation/content/guides/user-guides/orchestration/_index.md

         ]
     }
 {{% notice note %}}
-Please note that the **`wfe_type`** should be **`st2`** as OpenSDS supports only **StackStorm** as Orchestration Manager currently.
+Please note that the **`wfe_type`** should be **`st2`** as SODA supports only **StackStorm** as Orchestration Manager currently.
 You can specify any existing group like 'Provisioning' or 'Migration' or create a new group altogether.
 {{% /notice %}}
-Once these steps are done, user can go into the OpenSDS dashboard and create and execute an instance.
+Once these steps are done, user can go into the SODA dashboard and create and execute an instance.

 ### Checking created instances
 Click on the 'Instances' button on 'Services' page to get the list of all instances of the services being created and its status.